Penny Sharpe: Member of the Legislative Council (2015–present)

 As Deputy Opposition Leader, Sharpe was the alternative Deputy Premier and the Deputy Premier has conventionally been a member of the lower house.
 In addition to carrying out her duties as Deputy Leader, Sharpe campaigned strongly on environmental issues during the 2019 New South Wales state election.
 She talked of building on the environmental reforms of the Wran and Carr governments, claiming, when she launched Labor's environment policy manifesto, that "NSW doesn't have another four years to waste to take real action on climate change and to arrest the biodiversity crisis in the state".

 After Labor's defeat in the election, Daley announced his resignation.
 Sharpe succeeded him as interim leader.
 The leadership vote was scheduled for after the 2019 federal election so as not to conflict with Labor's federal campaign.
 It was ultimately held in June, with Jodi McKay defeating Chris Minns to win the leadership.
 Sharpe was set to recontest the deputy leadership, challenged by McKay's ally Yasmin Catley, but agreed to step aside and was appointed deputy leader in the Legislative Council.
 She was given the portfolios of Shadow Minister for Family & Community Services and Shadow Minister for Disability Inclusion in the McKay shadow cabinet.

 Sharpe resigned from her portfolios on 14 May 2021 over disagreements with the party's position on the Mandatory Disease Testing Bill.
 The bill would require blood testing of people who might have posed a risk of bodily fluid contact with frontline workers, such as first responders who have been spat on or scratched.
 According to Sharpe, the bill would represent "a major departure from a scientific and medical approach to managing the communicable risk of HIV or hepatitis".
 Sharpe abstained from voting before her resignation, which she claimed was not related to McKay's leadership.
 McKay would later be forced to resign as party leader two weeks later over the party's defeat at the Upper Hunter by-election.

 On 8 June 2021, Sharpe became the leader of the opposition in the Legislative Council.

+In 2025, Sharpe introduced the Product Lifecycle Responsibility Act 2025 to the Legislative Council.